Codecademy/docs/content/markdown/concepts/mdx/mdx.md

   - 'paths/front-end-engineer-career-path'
 ---

-**MDX** is an extension to Markdown that allows developers to include JSX and import components like interactive charts and alerts to Markdown documents that contain long content more engaging.
+**MDX** is an extension to Markdown that allows developers to include JSX and import components like interactive charts and alerts to Markdown documents that contain lengthy content more engaging.

 ## Syntax